Black Sea Fleet: World War I and Russian Civil War

-He was ordered to scuttle his ships by Lenin but refused to do so.
-Most ships returned to Sevastopol, where they first came under German control.
-In November 1918 they came under control of the Allies, who later gave the ships to Wrangel's fleet of the Whites.
+Pursuant to the official acquiesence of Bolshevik authorities to the German demand that the fleet return to its base in Sevastopol, Soviet authorities nevertheless secretly ordered the fleet to scuttle its ships.
+However, the ultimate fate of each ship was effectively decided by their crews.
+As a result, while one battleship, one cruiser and six destroyers reportedly returned to Sevastopol, the rest were scuttled by their crews.

 In 1919, following the collapse of the Central Powers' occupation in Western Russia, the Red Fleet of Ukraine was established out of certain remnants of the Russian Imperial Fleet.
 However, subsequently these elements were either scuttled or captured by the Western Allies.
 During the ensuing Russian Civil War, the chaotic political and strategic situation in southern Russia permitted the intervening Western allies to occupy Odessa, Sevastopol and other centres with relative ease.

 Most of the ships of the Black Sea Fleet became part of the "Russian Squadron" of Wrangel's armed forces.
 Following the defeat of anti-Bolshevik forces and the evacuation of Crimea by White forces in 1920, the fleet itself sailed to Constantinople together with 126 ships of all types, carrying 150,000 refugees.
 Out of the former ships of the Black Sea Fleet, some passed to the French Navy while others were sold as scrap.

 Soviet Navy

 With the defeat of the anti-Bolshevik Armed Forces of South Russia, the Soviet government took control of all naval elements.
 The few ships that remained in the Black Sea were scrapped in the 1920s and a large scale new construction programme began in the 1930s.
 Initially the focus was defensive, focusing on the construction of large numbers of smaller submarines.
 However, from about 1935 the Soviet building program also began more systematically to incorporate larger vessels, including cruisers and destroyers.

+Diplomatically, through the Montreaux Convention of 1936, the Soviet Union was able to secure a peacetime ability for Black Sea Fleet ships to transit the Turkish Straits.
+The agreement allowed the warships of Black Sea littoral states to transit the straits while imposing certain limitations on all navies, in particular on those of non-littoral states.

+Like all elements in Soviet society, the navy was decimated by the Stalin purges of the 1930s.
+At least 30 percent of the Soviet Army and Navy officer corps, including three of the four fleet commanders, were arrested and shot or sent to the gulags.
+These included several active and former commanders of the Black Sea Fleet (including Admirals Eduard Pantserzhanskiy, Vladimir Mitrofanovich Orlov, Mikhail Viktorov, Ivan Kuz'mich Kozhanovand and Petr Ivanovich Smirnov-Svetlovskiy, all of whom were shot).
+The purges are said to have "had a catastrophic effect on the Red Army’s ability to perform in the early stages of World War II".

-The Black Sea Fleet was commanded by Vice Admiral F.S.
-Oktyabrskiy on the outbreak of war with Germany in June 1941.
+The Black Sea Fleet was commanded by Vice Admiral Filipp Oktyabrskiy on the outbreak of war with Germany in June 1941.